X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Call address: $FEC9
 Communication registers: .A, .X, .Y
 Preparatory routines: None
-Error returns: .C = 1 in case of error
+Error returns: c = 1 in case of error
-Registers affected: .A
+Registers affected: .A, .P

-**Description:** The routine `i2c_write_byte` writes the byte in .A at offset .Y of I2C device .X. .C is 0 if the write was successful, and 1 if no such device exists.
+**Description:** The routine `i2c_write_byte` writes the byte in .A at offset .Y of I2C device .X. c is 0 if the write was successful, and 1 if no such device exists.

 **EXAMPLES:**